Here are some top festivals and events you'll find in Italy in September.

 Festival of the Madonna of the Sick is also celebrated the first weekend of September in Sicily in the town of Misterbianco.
 The festival commemorates the miracle of the sanctuary being saved from destruction during Mt.
 Etna's eruption in 1669.
 Festivities run for 5 days starting Thursday evening.
 More about the festival from Italy Magazine.

 Rievocazione Storica - Cordovado, in the Friuli-Venezia region, recreates a noble wedding from 1571 the first Sunday in September.
 Festivities include a procession followed by an archery competition and tournaments where the districts of the town compete.
-Historic Re-enactment of Cordovado The town of Cormons in the same region also has a Renaissance pageant and parade the first Sunday of September.
+The town of Cormons in the same region also has a Renaissance pageant and parade the first Sunday of September.

 Corsa degli asini - A historic donkey race in the Fruili-Venezia Guilia town of Fagagna takes place the first Sunday in September.
 Teams from four regional hamlets compete.